AnthonyMillerGit/web-44-anthony-miller-web-sprint-challenge-advanced-web-applications/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Add your answers to the questions within `interview_answers.md` file.
 These will not be counted as a part of your sprint score but will be helpful for preparing you for your endorsement interview, and enhancing overall understanding.

 1. Explain what a token is used for.

+    a token is a single element of a programming language ofr example, constants, identifiers,operators

 2. What steps can you take in your web apps to keep your data secure?

+    using axios with auth is a great example.

 3. Describe how web servers work.

+    servers are boxes of data usually stored in large warehouses where data lives. when you want to access the information on the server you make a request from your computer and it connects to the server if the server finds it ok for you to access the data it sends the data to you for your computer to display it.

 4. Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+update and display.